release-engineering/greenwave/docs/policies.rst

    passes this value when it asks Greenwave to decide whether a Bodhi update is ready to be pushed to the stable repositories.

+``subject_type``
+   When you ask Greenwave for a decision, you ask it about a specific software artefact (the "subject" of the decision).
+Each policy applies to some type of software artefact -- in this example, the policy applies to Bodhi updates.

+   The subject type must be one of the fixed set of types known to Greenwave.
+   See the :ref:`subject-types` section below for a list of possible types.

 ``product_versions``
    A policy applies to one or more "product versions".
 When you ask Greenwave for a decision, you must tell it which product version you are working